GEO3515 – Remote Sensing

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

-Lectures 2 hours per week, and exercises in computer lab 2 hours per week.
-A mandatory presentation of a project and submittance of a mandatory project report (approx. 5 pages) with optional topic.
+Lectures 2 hours per week, and exercises in the computer lab 2 hours per week.
+A mandatory presentation of a project and submittal of a mandatory project report (approx. 10 pages) where the topic is given.
 The project report counts with the final grade.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).

-- The project presentation and the written project assignment must have been approved before the final examination.
+- The project presentation and the written project report must have been approved before the final examination.

-- The written project assignment counts for 30%.
+- The written project report counts for 30%.

 - Final written examination (3 hours) counts for 70%.